LucasLaughlin/csci-3302-robotics/README.md

 # CSCI-3302-Robotics
-All classwork from CSC 3308I: Intro to Robotics at CU
+All classwork from CSCI 3302: Intro to Robotics at CU